Lukarbonite/AutoPickup/README.md

 ### Experience

 This controls auto pickup for all experience orbs.
 It is **on by default**.
+It is only active if the master `autoPickup` rule is `true`.

 *   **To enable (Default):**
     ```